apache/ignite-3/modules/platforms/cpp/DEVNOTES.md

 pip install conan==1.59.0
 ```

-Also before use it might be required to configure the default conan profile:
+Also, before use, it might be required to configure the default conan profile:

 ```
 conan profile new --detect default